kamilburda/gimp-export-layers/README.md

 Usage
 -----

-From the main menu, go to "File -> Export Layers...".
+From the main menu, select "File -> Export Layers...".
 A dialog appears, allowing you to specify output folder, file extension and various other settings.

 Type or choose your desired file extension in the "File extension" text field.